Skip to content

 • /ceph/container/python/python_3.10.sif: Path to the container

-• python3 -c "print('Hello from AI-LAB!')": Command to run
+• python3 -c "print('Hello from AI-LAB')": Command to run

 Using Containers with sbatch

-For longer jobs, create a batch script:
+For longer jobs, enter nano jobname and create a batch script:

 my_job.sh